icehawk/icehawk.github.io/Contents/docs/icehawk/routing.md

 }
 ```

+As you may noticed, we omitted the return type for this method, because we wanted to allow building a `\Generator` and `yield`ing the routes.
+In the next major release targeting PHP 7.1 we'll add the [iterable](https://github.com/php/php-src/pull/1941) return type.

 This simple example shows how to provide routes by simply returning an array of route instances.
 This is pretty OK for small applications with a small number of routes.
 In case you have a large number of routes you can source them out to
 a config file and only `yield` the current loop instance.
 Thats why we didn't add a return type to the `getReadRoutes()` / `getWriteRoutes()` methods.